AkRazu/Cosmic-World/README.md

 # Cosmic-World

-This website has requirements ... only using here HTML CSS... it's a beginner website...
+This website has some requirements ... only using here HTML CSS... it's a beginner website...
 The requirement of this website. 😊

                                   ***************  Project Requirements **********